HumBEL: A Human-in-the-Loop Approach for Evaluating Demographic Factors of Language Models in Human-Machine Conversations: Estimating Human Mean Correctness

 \section{Estimating Human Mean Correctness}

-In experiments, we use a similar approach as \citet{dale1976living} to estimate $\mu_a$ from word AoA, while accounting for guessing (and in our case, subjectivity of the task).
-From test results of \citet{dale1976living}, we make a reasonable assumption that about 50\% of humans at a particular age level \textit{know} a word at this age level.
+In experiments, we use a similar approach as \citet{dale1976living} to estimate $\mu_a$ from word AoA, accounting for guessing and subjectivity of the task.
+From results of \citet{dale1976living}, we make a reasonable assumption that about 50-70\% of humans at a particular age level \textit{know} a word at this age level.
+Unless otherwise specified, we use the lower percentage, leading to a less strict test.
 For a human to be correct on the \textbf{WC} task, they must both know the target words \textit{and} agree with the annotation.
-To compute probability for the latter, we estimate probability of agreement from Table~\ref{tab:humscores} using the upperbound of a 95\% Hoeffding interval for the reported \% disagreement (to be conservative).\footnote{Agreement is 100 less the \% disagreement.
-Results without the upperbound -- i.e., instead, using the exact observed disagreement-- are slightly different, but generally consistent with our takeaways in the main text.
-See Figure~\ref{fig:pvals-reprise}.} Then, assuming agreement and knowledge are independent, this means 38\% of humans aged $a$ will be correct based on knowledge.
+To compute probability for the latter, we estimate probability of agreement from Table~\ref{tab:humscores} using the upperbound of a 95\% Hoeffding interval for the reported \% disagreement (to be less strict).\footnote{Agreement is 100 less the \% disagreement.
+Results without the upperbound -- i.e., using exact observed disagreement-- are slightly different, but takeaways are generally consistent.} Then, assuming agreement and knowledge are independent, this means 38\% of humans aged $a$ will be correct based on knowledge.
 Finally, accounting for guessing using the score correction of \citet{diamond1973correction}, this means we should expect about 47\% of humans aged $a$ to answer correctly.
+If the higher base correctness (70\%) is assumed, $\mu_a$ is about 66\%.
+We assume the higher base correction in Table~\ref{tab:many_models}, for the age lower bound, and the lower base correction otherwise.
+Notice, our lower and upper estimates on human mean correctness are similar to those of \citet{dale1976living}, but decreased to account for the subjectivity of our task.